 However, if you are looking for a calculator to use in your A-Level Maths and A-Level Further Maths exams, this may not be the one for you.
 Although it gets you quite far in the syllabus, there are certain topics (such as reciprocal graphs) where a more advanced calculator would help you understand the topic that little bit better.

-The Casio FX83GT does not, unfortunately, include a graph plotting function.
-It is not essential for A-Level, but as I have said, it will certainly be useful!
-This calculator, like the Q Connect 8-Digit Pocket Calculator, is a good substitute for the start of college until a better alternative can be acquired.
+The Casio FX83GT does not include a graph plotting function.
+It is not essential for A-Level, but as I have said, it will certainly be useful.
+This calculator is a good substitute for the start of college until a better alternative can be acquired.

-Although, not for very long.
-Soon into your A-Levels you’ll need higher functionality from a calculator, and so the scientific, GCSE-standard calculator will become obsolete.
+You will need to upgrade your calculator pretty soon into your A-Levels as you’ll need higher functionality from a calculator, and so the scientific, GCSE-standard calculator will become obsolete.

-If you’d really like to buy this calculator, take a look here.
+If you’d really like to buy this calculator, click here to purchase on Amazon.co.uk.
 Otherwise, let’s move on to the last calculator on the list.

 This calculator is the most basics of basics – the Q Connect 8-digit Pocket Calculator.
-It lies on the lowest end of the spectrum, being the cheapest calculator on this list (just £2.69) but also having the fewest functions.
+It lies on the lowest end of the spectrum, being the cheapest calculator on this list at just £2.69.

 However, this calculator is a lot smaller than some of the other calculators on this list.
 I am by no means endorsing you buying this calculator, but maybe it’d be useful for calculating the time you should spend revising?

 This calculator (like many, many others) has a solar panel, and this means that the battery charges while not in use.
 It weighs just 59g, and so is by far the most lightweight.
-If you really want to purchase this sorry excuse for a calculator, then head over to Amazon.co.uk.
+If you really want to purchase this calculator, then click this link to head over to Amazon.co.uk.